iOS SDK development guide

 /// @param domain The domain name.

-/// @param enable Specifies whether to allow returning expired IP addresses.
+/// @param enable Specifies whether to return expired IP addresses.

 - (NSArray<NSString *> *)getIpsByCacheWithDomain:(NSString *)domain andExpiredIPEnabled:(BOOL)enable;

-/// Gets the array of IPv4 information after domain name resolution.
+/// Gets an array of IPv4 information objects for a domain.

 /// @param domain The domain name.

-/// @param complete The callback (all domain information).
+/// @param complete A callback that returns all domain information objects.

 - (void)getIpv4InfoWithDomain:(NSString *)domain complete:(void(^)(NSArray<DNSDomainInfo *> *domainInfoArray))complete;

-/// Gets the array of IPv6 information after domain name resolution.
+/// Gets an array of IPv6 information objects for a domain.

 /// @param domain The domain name.

-/// @param complete The callback (all domain information).
+/// @param complete A callback that returns all domain information objects.

 - (void)getIpv6InfoWithDomain:(NSString *)domain complete:(void(^)(NSArray<DNSDomainInfo *> *domainInfoArray))complete;

-/// If caching is enabled, it prioritizes returning data from the cache.
-If there is no cache or the cache has expired, it gets the corresponding IP address through a network request.
-If caching is not enabled, it directly gets the corresponding IP address through a network request.
+/// If caching is enabled, it returns data from the cache first.
+If the cache is empty or expired, it fetches the IP over the network.
+If caching is disabled, it always fetches the IP over the network.

 /// @param domain The domain name.

-/// @param complete The callback (a random entry from all domain information).
+/// @param complete A callback that returns one random domain information object.

 - (void)getRandomIpv4InfoWithDomain:(NSString *)domain complete:(void(^)(DNSDomainInfo *domainInfo))complete;

-/// If caching is enabled, it prioritizes returning data from the cache.
-If there is no cache or the cache has expired, it gets the corresponding IP address through a network request.
-If caching is not enabled, it directly gets the corresponding IP address through a network request.
+/// If caching is enabled, it returns data from the cache first.
+If the cache is empty or expired, it fetches the IP over the network.
+If caching is disabled, it always fetches the IP over the network.

 /// @param domain The domain name.

-/// @param complete The callback (a random entry from all domain information).
+/// @param complete A callback that returns one random domain information object.

 - (void)getRandomIpv6InfoWithDomain:(NSString *)domain complete:(void(^)(DNSDomainInfo *domainInfo))complete;

-/// Gets the array of IPv4 addresses after domain name resolution.
+/// Gets an array of IPv4 addresses for a domain.

 /// @param domain The domain name.

-/// @param complete The callback (all IP addresses).
+/// @param complete A callback that returns all IP addresses.

 - (void)getIpv4DataWithDomain:(NSString *)domain complete:(void(^)(NSArray<NSString *> *dataArray))complete;

-/// Gets the array of IPv6 addresses after domain name resolution.
+/// Gets an array of IPv6 addresses for a domain.

 /// @param domain The domain name.

-/// @param complete The callback (all IP addresses).
+/// @param complete A callback that returns all IP addresses.

 - (void)getIpv6DataWithDomain:(NSString *)domain complete:(void(^)(NSArray<NSString *> *dataArray))complete;

-/// If caching is enabled, it prioritizes returning data from the cache.
-If there is no cache or the cache has expired, it gets the corresponding IP address through a network request.
-If caching is not enabled, it directly gets the corresponding IP address through a network request.
+/// If caching is enabled, it returns data from the cache first.
+If the cache is empty or expired, it fetches the IP over the network.
+If caching is disabled, it always fetches the IP over the network.

 /// @param domain The domain name.

-/// @param complete The callback (a random address from all IP addresses).
+/// @param complete A callback that returns one random IP address.

 - (void)getRandomIpv4DataWithDomain:(NSString *)domain complete:(void(^)(NSString *data))complete;

-/// If caching is enabled, it prioritizes returning data from the cache.
-If there is no cache or the cache has expired, it gets the corresponding IP address through a network request.
-If caching is not enabled, it directly gets the corresponding IP address through a network request.
+/// If caching is enabled, it returns data from the cache first.
+If the cache is empty or expired, it fetches the IP over the network.
+If caching is disabled, it always fetches the IP over the network.

 /// @param domain The domain name.

-/// @param complete The callback (a random address from all IP addresses).
+/// @param complete A callback that returns one random IP address.

 - (void)getRandomIpv6DataWithDomain:(NSString *)domain complete:(void(^)(NSString *data))complete;

-/// Pre-resolves domain IPv4 information.
-This can be called when the program starts.
-The resolution results are stored in the cache to speed up subsequent domain name resolutions.
+/// Pre-resolves IPv4 information for domains.
+Call this at app startup.
+The results are stored in the cache to accelerate subsequent resolutions.

 /// @param domainArray An array of domain names.

-/// @param complete The callback after resolution is complete.
+/// @param complete A callback that is executed after resolution is complete.

 - (void)preloadIpv4Domains:(NSArray<NSString *> *)domainArray complete:(void(^)(void))complete;

-/// Pre-resolves domain IPv6 information.
-This can be called when the program starts.
-The resolution results are stored in the cache to speed up subsequent domain name resolutions.
+/// Pre-resolves IPv6 information for domains.
+Call this at app startup.
+The results are stored in the cache to accelerate subsequent resolutions.

 /// @param domainArray An array of domain names.

-/// @param complete The callback after resolution is complete.
+/// @param complete A callback that is executed after resolution is complete.

 - (void)preloadIpv6Domains:(NSArray<NSString *> *)domainArray complete:(void(^)(void))complete;

-/// Directly gets IPv4 resolution results from the cache, without waiting.
+/// Gets an array of IPv4 addresses directly from the cache without waiting.

 /// @param domain The domain name.

-/// @param enable Specifies whether to allow returning expired IP addresses.
+/// @param enable Specifies whether to return expired IP addresses.

 - (NSArray<NSString *> *)getIpv4ByCacheWithDomain:(NSString *)domain andExpiredIPEnabled:(BOOL)enable;

-/// Directly gets IPv6 resolution results from the cache, without waiting.
+/// Gets an array of IPv6 addresses directly from the cache without waiting.

 /// @param domain The domain name.

-/// @param enable Specifies whether to allow returning expired IP addresses.
+/// @param enable Specifies whether to return expired IP addresses.

 - (NSArray<NSString *> *)getIpv6ByCacheWithDomain:(NSString *)domain andExpiredIPEnabled:(BOOL)enable;